isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Main Showcase.md

 ___

-#### **Psychic = Cinema 2065**
+#### **Psychic Cinema 2065**
 **14 January – 3 February 2022**
 <br>**The Plaza, National Library Building**

-**About the showcase:**
-<br>*Psychic Cinema 2065* envisions a cinema of the future, where the public becomes the protagonists of their own movies, by reimagining the former Jubilee Theatre on Beach Road.
-Produced by design studio Space Objekt, the light installation seeks to explore notions of celebrity, cinema, entertainment, the live encounter, and participation in a not-so-distant future.

 **About the installation:**
-<br>TBC
+<br>*Psychic Cinema 2065* explores an alternative cinema of the future through an immersive audio-visual installation reimagining the former Jubilee Theatre.
+Why do we watch films?
+Does each audience member have the same experience?
+How does our imagination augment what is on screen?
+This installation by design studio Space Objekt reframes the cinematic experience by diminishing one of the fundamental senses associated with it — sight.
+Employing light sequences and audio samples of heritage material from Singapore’s golden age of film, viewers conceive a unique film only they can ‘see’.
+A collective yet intimate encounter, this visceral work invites us to examine our relationship with cinema.
+(PRE-EDITED)

 **Behind the work:**
 <br> TBC: To insert info about artist's inspiration and resources referenced from the collections.